Stanley Tucci: 1982–1995: early roles and Broadway debut

-In 1996, Tucci co-wrote, co-directed and starred in the comedy-drama film Big Night.
-Tucci wrote the screenplay with his cousin Joseph Tropiano and directed the film with friend Campbell Scott.
+In 1996, Tucci co-wrote and co-directed the comedy-drama film Big Night.
+Tucci starred alongside Tony Shalhoub and co-wrote the screenplay with his cousin Joseph Tropiano and directed the film with friend Campbell Scott.
 The film premiered at the Sundance Film Festival where it was nominated for the "Grand Jury Prize".
 Tucci and Tropiano won the Independent Spirit Award for Best First Screenplay for writing the screenplay of the film.
 The film also featured his sister Christine and their mother, who wrote a cookbook for the film.
+The film also starred Minnie Driver, Isabella Rossellini, Ian Holm, and Allison Janney.
+Critic Roger Ebert praised the film writing, "To some degree this film must represent a break for [Tucci]: He has been in good movies before, but not enough of them...Now here is their labor of love.
+Their perfect risotto.
+They include just what is needed and nothing else."

+That same year, Tucci also acted in the independent drama The Daytrippers which was written and directed by Greg Mottola.
+The film also starred Hope Davis, Liev Schreiber, and Parker Posey.
+The following year, he appeared in Woody Allen's comedy Deconstructing Harry which received an Academy Award for Best Original Screenplay nomination.
 In 1998, Tucci wrote, directed, co-produced and starred in the comedy film The Impostors.
-Shortly thereafter, Tucci starred in the HBO biographical television film Winchell in which Tucci portrayed columnist Walter Winchell.
-For his portrayal of Winchell, Tucci won the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or Movie and the Golden Globe Award for Best Actor - Miniseries or Television Film.
+The film starred Tucci and Oliver Platt who play Laurel and Hardy like comedians who are struggling in the 1930s.
+The film premiered at the 1998 Cannes Film Festival where it received positive reviews.
+Shortly thereafter, Tucci starred in the HBO biographical television film Winchell (1998) in which Tucci portrayed columnist Walter Winchell.
+For his portrayal of Winchell, Tucci won the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie and the Golden Globe Award for Best Actor – Miniseries or Television Film.
 Tucci also received a Screen Actors Guild Awards nomination for his performance in the film.

 In 1999, he played Robin Goodfellow / Puck in the Michael Hoffman adaptation of A Midsummer Night's Dream.

-2000s: Films and award recognition

 In 2000, Tucci directed, produced and starred in the drama film Joe Gould's Secret, based on a 1964 biographical essay about Gould by The New Yorker reporter Joseph Mitchell.
 In 2001, Tucci starred in the HBO television war film Conspiracy as Adolf Eichmann.
 The project also starred Kenneth Branagh and Colin Firth.
 For his portrayal of Eichmann, Tucci won another Golden Globe Award for Best Actor - Miniseries or Television Film.
 The film was critically acclaimed and won a Peabody Award.